 In early February I left my job, my friends and my family behind to study for a semester in Ljubljana, Slovenia.
 Known as a ‘student city’ for its young population, lively events and student perks I am so glad for the time that I spent there.
 I made many lifelong friends from all over the world and was able to become more confident and independent.

-With such cheap food many of us were worried about gaining weight.
-The Faculty of Business and Economics offers a range of free athletic programs that you can join at the start of semester including basketball, boxing, football, volleyball and aerobics.
+With such cheap food, many of us were worried about gaining weight.
+The Faculty of Business and Economics offers a range of free athletic programs that you can join at the start of the semester including basketball, boxing, football, volleyball, and aerobics.
 These classes were quite far from my accommodation, so I didn’t end up participating.
 Instead, I joined a nearby gym.